Code-Institute-Submissions/webalyzer/README.md

 ![Mockup]()

 ## Summary

 Websichanic, short for "website mechanic" based on real world website -TextMechanic, a site I have used and known for a long time.
 A user can manipulate text, like removing empty lines, trim lines and empty spaces.
 Tools like removing duplicates and adding string(s) before or/and after a line etc. It's a good toolset to have when working with text.
 I wanted to create something similar and based on "TM" I came up with Websichanic.
-An app that takes an input and gives feedback to the user, a question came to life.
+An app that takes an input and gives feedback to the user.

-### For who?

-I asked myself, what's current need based on my current surounding.
-Developers!
-So I set out to build something that could be used by developers that could potientially save devs time.
-Time is limited, we all wouldn't hesitate saving time where possible, thus Websichanic was born.

 ## User Experience (UX)